appbaseio/Docs/content/docs/reactivesearch/react-searchbox/apireference.md

 ## How does it work?

-[react-searchbox](https://github.com/appbaseio/react-searchbox) provides declarative props to query Elasticsearch and bind the search state with the UI components.
-The [react-searchbox](https://github.com/appbaseio/react-searchbox) library provides a built-in component called SearchBox to render a search bar to perform search powered by Elasticsearch.
+[react-searchbox](https://github.com/appbaseio/searchbox/tree/master/packages/react-searchbox) provides declarative props to query Elasticsearch and bind the search state with the UI components.
+The `react-searchbox` library provides a built-in component called SearchBox to render a search bar to perform search powered by Elasticsearch.
 It also provides a general purpose [SearchComponent](/docs/reactivesearch/react-searchbox/searchcomponent/) to bind to UI components for creating Facets and Results.

 Example use-cases are:

--   To perform a search across e-commerce products by its `name` or `description` fields.
+-   To perform a search across e-commerce products by its `name` or `description` fields
--   To create a category filter component.
+-   To create a category filter component
--   To create a price range search filter.
+-   To create a price range search filter
--   To build a location filter.
+-   To build a location filter
 -   To render the search results etc.

 This library is divided into three components: